soyoungjung1/Bot563/notebook-log.md

 zsh: bad CPU type in executable: clustalw-2.1-macosx/clustalw2
 ```

-So based on the Beth's comment, I rerun
+So based on the Beth's comment on Slack, I rerun:
 ```
 conda activate
 conda create -n clustalw2 -c biobuilds -y clustalw
 ```

-and then I was able to run the clustalw
+and then I was able to run the clustalw:
 ```
 Collecting package metadata (current_repodata.json): done Solving environment: done